-Lighting is key to our life and impacts on wellbeing in several different ways.
+Lighting is key to human life and it affects wellbeing in several different ways.

-This is becoming increasingly recognized in lighting design and the latest evolution in the field is Human Centric Lighting.
+This is becoming increasingly recognized in lighting design and the latest evolution in the field is the so-called Human Centric Lighting.

 “lighting devoted to enhancing human performance, comfort, health and wellbeing”